pydata/xarray/doc/user-guide/reshaping.rst

 ###############################

 These methods allow you to reorganize your data by changing dimensions, array shape, order of values, or indexes.
+Reshaping and reorganizing data refers to the process of changing the structure or organization of data by modifying dimensions, array shapes, order of values, or indexes.
+Xarray provides several methods to accomplish these tasks.
+To reorder dimensions on a DataArray or across all variables on a Dataset, use the transpose() method.
+An ellipsis (...) can be used to represent all other dimensions.
+To expand a DataArray or all variables on a Dataset along a new dimension, use the expand_dims() method.
+This method attaches a new dimension with size 1 to all data variables.
+To remove such a size-1 dimension from the DataArray or Dataset, use the squeeze() method.
+To convert from a Dataset to a DataArray, use the to_array() method.
+This method broadcasts all data variables in the dataset against each other, then concatenates them along a new dimension into a new array while preserving coordinates.
+To convert back from a DataArray to a Dataset, use the to_dataset() method.
+Xarray also provides the stack() and unstack() methods, which can be used to combine or split dimensions.
+An ellipsis (...) can be used to represent all unlisted dimensions.
+Unlike pandas, xarray's stack() method does not automatically drop missing values.
+These methods are particularly useful for reshaping xarray objects for use in machine learning packages, such as scikit-learn, that usually require two-dimensional numpy arrays as inputs.
+However, combining multiple variables in a Dataset is more complicated.
+If the variables in the dataset have matching numbers of dimensions, we can call to_array() and then stack along the new coordinate.
+But to_array() will broadcast the data arrays together, which will effectively tile the lower dimensional variable along the missing dimensions

 .. ipython:: python
     :suppress: